Feed on

 Jonny Bloggin

-In the light of Virgin Galactic’s recent announcement of the possibility of doing an orbital “SpaceShip 3″ if their SpaceShip 2 is succesful enough, I ran into a rather interesting bit of information this afternoon regarding orbital tourism.
-I had been poking around a NASA website that had copies of the final CER reports from [...]
+In the light of Virgin Galactic’s recent announcement of the possibility of doing an orbital “SpaceShip 3” if their SpaceShip 2 is succesful enough, I ran into a rather interesting bit of information this afternoon regarding orbital tourism.
+I had … Continue reading

 NASA Chooses In-Line Booster